Carlton

 Carlton is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Carlton has a highly diverse population, with 51.0% speaking a language other than English at home and 58.6% born overseas.
-Christianity is the predominant religion in Carlton, accounting for 22.7% of its population.
-Buddhism is notably overrepresented compared to Greater Melbourne, comprising 6.6% versus 7.0%.
+Carlton has a population where 51.0% speak a language other than English at home, and 58.6% were born overseas.
+Christianity is the predominant religion in Carlton, with 22.7% of its residents identifying as such.
+Notably, Buddhism is more prevalent in Carlton compared to Greater Melbourne, making up 6.6% versus 7.0%.

 Frequently Asked Questions - Diversity